 Using light as a religious symbol

-The immaterial building material of light also assumes a symbolic function in religious buildings: light is supposed to visualise the presence of divine powers and lends splendour and importance to buildings and objects.
-The symbolic character of the light is determined by the direction of the light and the luminaire mounting height: light from above, from an invisible source, creates a magical aura, whilst the low light point height of floor washlights emphasises mysticism and drama.
+The immaterial building material of light also assumes a symbolic function in religious buildings: light is supposed to visualize the presence of divine powers and lends splendor and importance to buildings and objects.
+The symbolic character of the light is determined by the direction of the light and the luminaire mounting height: light from above, from an invisible source, creates a magical aura, whilst the low light point height of floor washlights emphasizes mysticism and drama.

 Lighting effects for sacred architecture

 Sacred architecture translates the beliefs and importance of a religion into a physical structure – light enhances this message.
 The grandeur and dignity of monumental buildings can be accentuated with tools such as wall and ceiling washlights.
 Accent lighting is ideal for the modelling of wall paintings and the surface textures of ornamental details, it emphasizes religious insignia and underscores the significance of these buildings.
 Ceiling washlighting additionally enhance the protective character of domes and other roofs.

 Using light to create tranquillity

 Religious buildings offer a contemplative setting that inspires both believers and non-believers.
 Integrated almost invisibly into the architecture, ERCO’s luminaires are deliberately toned down in favor of their lighting effect.
 Indirect light emitted from wall and ceiling washlights enhances the perception of a protective and tranquil environment.
 Accentuated light helps to direct the attention to essential aspects of the room, such as the altar and architectural details.
 Glare-free LED light ensures optimal visual comfort for the congregation and mirrors the quality of the incident daylight.